 Peritonectomy for Mesothelioma

 Peritonectomy is a surgical procedure to remove the lining of the abdominal cavity.
 It’s often performed as part of cytoreductive surgery — in which cancer is removed from the abdomen — to help pleural mesothelioma patients live longer.
-Our team can help you access top treatments like a peritonectomy for mesothelioma if you qualify.
-Learn more below.
+Learn more about peritonectomy for mesothelioma and get help finding doctors near you for treatment.

 Fact-Checked and Updated by: Jenna Tozzi, RN